cosmos/cosmos/whitepaper.md

 Here we present GnuClear, a novel blockchain network architecture that addresses all of these problems.
 GnuClear is a network of many independent blockchains, called shards, that are connected by a central blockchain, called the hub.
-The hub and shards are powered by Tendermint core, which provides a high-performance, consistent, secure consensus engine, where strict accountability guarantees hold over the behaviour of malicious actors.
+The hub and shards are powered by Tendermint Core, which provides a high-performance, consistent, secure consensus engine, where strict accountability guarantees hold over the behaviour of malicious actors.
 The GnuClear hub is a simple multi-asset proof-of-stake cryptocurrency with a simple